|

 fee, of course.
 Hook Passport to a proprietary protocol from Microsoft, and

 you’ve got a pretty believable scenario for Web hegemony.
+Personally, I’m skeptical that Microsoft would be willing to

 damage the Web in order to gain control over it.
 I’m much more willing to